I'm Grace, the creator of Saturn Skate School! I am a passionate inline skater and I believe that everyone can achieve their dreams.

 Additionally, I connected online with Aus Slalom, a Melbourne based skate school who you should definitely follow!

 I was so sad that Canberra didn't have a slalom school - let alone an inline skate school - or even anywhere indoors to practise!
 The nearest I could find was group lessons, tailored to quad skaters, in a hall in Queanbeyan.
 I inquired and met Deb, the incredible coach there, who encouraged me to come along, meet other skaters and practise slalom on the side as some artistic skaters had their lesson!
 I am totally grateful for this!
 You should for sure check out National Capital Roller Skating Club as well!
-We'll be working very closely alongside each other to run group inline lessons indoors!

 And so, I am proud to bring Saturn Skate School to Canberra as a learning hub for skaters!